Table of Contents

 Key Contributions of George Cuvier in Paleontology

-- He was the founder of vertebrate paleontology as a separate scientific discipline.
+- He founded vertebrate paleontology as a separate scientific discipline.

-- His contributions in the field include several research on the comparative biology of invertebrates and vertebrates.
+- His contributions in the field include research on the comparative biology of invertebrates and vertebrates.

 - The principle of the endangerment and extinction of organisms also came from Cuvier.